erjosito/carreradash/README.md

 Feel free to contribute if you would like this project to be expanded!

-Carrera and Carrera AppConnect are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.
+*Carrera and Carrera AppConnect are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH*